obverse Chapter 16· | Turning Signs (Contents) | References | blog |

 The first replicating molecules, whether nucleic acids or something simpler, could not have specified anything, and so could not be said to carry information.
 They are best thought of simply as replicating structures.
 Only after the evolution of the translating machinery, and hence of specific proteins coded for by genes, is it sensible to talk of genes carrying information.
 Information theorists use the phrase ‘information is data plus meaning.’
 In biology, the base sequence of nucleic acids provides the data, and the meaning is the structure and function of proteins.— Maynard Smith and Szathmáry (1999, 11)

-We act into the world, and the resulting feedback forms our perception and experience, which then re-forms action as needed.
+We act into the world, and the resulting feedback forms our perception and experience, which then re-forms patterns of action as needed.

 But on their own, without the guidance of images, actions would not take us far.
 Good actions need the company of good images.
 Images allow us to choose among repertoires of previously available patterns of action and optimize the delivery of the chosen action …— Damasio (1999, 23-4)